molebox/seed-postgres-database-tutorial/guide.md

 seed();
 ```

-Finally, you can add two scripts to the `package.json` file.
+Add two scripts to the `package.json` file.
 The first `create-db` will ask the user to login and connect to their Postgres database and then run the commands in the `schema.sql` file.
 The second script will run the first before running the seed function.

 The user may run the script with additional arguments to set the number of rows created in the table.